sapiensoup/sapiensoup.com/_posts/2017-05-31-serotonin.md

    large: true
 ---

-**Most everyone knows someone who has taken antidepressants.
+**Most of us know someone who has taken antidepressants.
 But psychedelic drugs?
-Many people think they are exotic, dangerous substances.
-You might be surprised to hear that psychedelic drugs like MDMA or LSD have a lot in common with antidepressants.
+Not so much.
+Many people believe they are illegitimate and dangerous.
+You might be surprised to hear that psychedelic drugs like MDMA and LSD have a lot in common with antidepressants.
 They both work with the same neurotransmitter in the brain: serotonin.**

-And indeed, both classes of drugs promise to heal similar mental illnesses and reportedly, have similar side effects.
-Do you how they work in the brain?
-No?—Good!
+And indeed, antidepressants and psychedelic drugs promise to heal similar mental illnesses and can also have similar side effects.
+Do you know how they work in the brain?
+No?
+Good!
 That’s exactly what this article is about.
-But before we talk about your brain on psychedelic drugs and antidepressants, we have to get a good understanding of the underlying serotonergic system in the brain.
-I promise, you’ll be fascinated.
+Before we can talk about your brain on these drugs, though, it's important to have a basic understanding of the brain and its _serotonergic system_.
+Don't worry, it's super fascinating stuff, and easy as 1-2-3:

 ![You can't understand psychedelic drugs and antidepressants without understanding the serotonergic system in the brain first]({{ site.url }}/images/serotonin/brain-serotonergic-system-SSRI-psychedelic-drugs@2x.png)

 <!--more-->

-# 1. The brain
+# 1. Brain basics
-We’ll talk about neurotransmitters, synapses and chemical signaling.
-If these things are vaguely familiar to you—read on.
+Below, we’ll talk about neurotransmitters, synapses and chemical signaling.
+If these things are even vaguely familiar to you, then read on.
 If not, I recommend reading part 2 of Tim Urban’s fantastic—and highly entertaining—[Neuralink and the Brain's Magical Future](http://waitbutwhy.com/2017/04/neuralink.html#part2){:target="_blank"} story on the _Wait But Why_ blog.
 You’ll learn everything from brain anatomy to neural networks in just 15 minutes.

-If you chose to skip the brain fundamentals, you might have to google a few things on the way.
-No worries, you'll manage.
-Your brain is well equipped for the task with its[^brain]
-- 100 types of neurotransmitters   _(one hundred)_
-- 100,000,000,000 neurons   _(one hundred billion)_
-- 1,000,000,000,000 glial cells   _(one trillion)_
-- 1,000,000,000,000,000 synapses  _(one quadrillion)_

 ## How neurons communicate
 When a neuron _fires_, the cell body (_soma_) sends an electrical signal down its _axon_ to its _axon terminals_.
 This is where one neuron connects to the _dendrites_ of the next neuron.
 In between is the _synapse_.
 From the axon terminals, a chemical signal activates the dendrites and sends a message to the soma of the next neuron.
 The soma collects the messages and once a threshold is exceeded, it fires off an electrical signal down its own axon and the process repeats.